William Thompson (aeronautics commissioner): Air Force service and higher education

-After graduation from the academy in 1973, Lieutenant Thompson was appointed to a special assignment as the Minority Affairs Advisor to the Superintendent of the Academy.
-In this position, which he was instrumental in creating; Lieutenant Thompson was responsible for increasing minority enrollment at the Academy.
+After graduation from the academy in 1973, Lieutenant Thompson was appointed to a special assignment as the minority affairs advisor to the superintendent of the academy.
+In this position, which he was instrumental in creating; Lieutenant Thompson was responsible for increasing minority enrollment at the academy.
 The Minority Affairs Office has since grown into a thirteen-person staff and has been responsible for the recruitment of thousands of minority students to the Air Force Academy.
 After a year in this special assignment, Thompson entered jet pilot training in Valdosta, Georgia, finishing as the Outstanding Lieutenant in his class.
 He was selected for immediate entrance into Air Force Instructor Pilot School and held both the Instructor and Master Instructor designations during his 7-year tour in the Air Force.
-In addition to his flying duties, Captain Thompson held numerous positions of increasing responsibility, including Deputy Flight Commander, Chief of Wing Life Support, and the President of the Junior Officer’s Council.
+In addition to his flying duties, Captain Thompson held numerous positions of increasing responsibility, including Deputy Flight Commander, Chief of Wing Life Support, and the president of the Junior Officer’s Council.
 He also attended California State University, completing 15 units towards a Masters of History with a 3.9 GPA before opting to pursue a Juris Doctor degree at the University of the Pacific McGeorge School of Law.
-He separated from the service in 1980 to accept a pilot's position with Delta Air Lines and relocated to Boston, MA to fly and to complete his final year of law school at Suffolk University.
-He completed his legal studies on Dean's List, having been invited to solicit for Law Review.
+He separated from the service in 1980 to accept a pilot's position with Delta Air Lines and relocated to Boston, Massachusetts, to fly and to complete his final year of law school at Suffolk University.
+He completed his legal studies on dean's list, having been invited to solicit for Law Review.

 Delta Air Lines

 Thompson began his employment with Delta Air Lines in August 1980 as a Second Officer on the Boeing 727 aircraft.
-During his twenty-five-year tenure with Delta, he progressed through several positions and aircraft and retired as a Line Check Captain with an assignment to the Boeing 767-400 aircraft.
-As a Line Check Captain, Thompson was responsible for both training and evaluating other Delta Captains and co-pilots.
+During his twenty-five-year tenure with Delta, he progressed through several positions and aircraft and retired as a line check captain with an assignment to the Boeing 767-400 aircraft.
+As a line check captain, Thompson was responsible for both training and evaluating other Delta captains and co-pilots.
 In addition to his flying duties, Captain Thompson was an active participant in the Flight Operations Department, representing Delta at numerous conferences, expos and civic engagements.
-Additionally, he was active with the Air Line Pilots Association (ALPA) serving as Chairman of the Legislative Affairs Committee.
+Additionally, he was active with the Air Line Pilots Association (ALPA) serving as chairman of the legislative affairs committee.
 As one of the aviation industry's few African-American commercial airline pilots, Captain Thompson was very active in the minority community.
-He has been a speaker at numerous inner city schools, helped establish a national scholarship program for minority students interested in aviation and served as Committee Chairman for the Joint National Convention of the Organization of Black Airline Pilots (OBAP) and the Tuskegee Airmen.
+He has been a speaker at numerous inner city schools, helped establish a national scholarship program for minority students interested in aviation and served as committee chairman for the Joint National Convention of the Organization of Black Airline Pilots (OBAP) and the Tuskegee Airmen.
 Captain Thompson has received numerous indices of recognition from Delta Air Lines, ALPA and OBAP for his contributions.